Quicklinks

 • Sharing our own stories, we identify with our sponsees so they don’t feel alone.
 We emphasize that showing compassion to ourselves, practicing acceptance, and relying on a Higher Power can help us face challenging situations and feelings without turning to food.

-• We validate their experiences, explaining that it is possible to feel gratitude and grief at the same time.
-Practicing gratitude does not mean they aren’t entitled to feelings of anger, loss, and sadness.
+• We validate their experiences, explaining that practicing gratitude does not mean they aren’t entitled to feelings of anger, loss, and sadness; it is possible to feel gratitude and grief at the same time.

 We offer suggestions and principles, not rules.